island-is/island.is/libs/service-portal/core/README.md

 ## Service Portal Shell

-The application shell takes care of initializing and maintaining the libraries along with implementing core functionality into the Service Portal.
+The application shell takes care of initializing and maintaining the libraries along with implementing core functionality in the Service Portal.

 ### Adding a library to the shell